SBoudrias/Inquirer.js/README.md

 We're looking to offer good support for multiples prompt and environments.
-If you want to help, we'd like to keep a list of testers for each terminal/OS so we can contact you and get feedback before release; let us know if you want to be added to the list! (just tweet to @vaxilart)
+If you want to help, we'd like to keep a list of testers for each terminal/OS so we can contact you and get feedback before release.
+Let us know if you want to be added to the list (just tweet to @vaxilart) or just add your name to [the wiki](https://github.com/SBoudrias/Inquirer.js/wiki/Testers)

 License
 =====================